curl/curl/docs/CONNECTION-FILTERS.md

 * `TCP`, `UDP`, `UNIX`: filters that operate on a socket, providing raw I/O.
 * `SOCKET-ACCEPT`: special TCP socket that has a socket that has been `accept()`ed in a `listen()`
 * `SSL`: filter that applies TLS en-/decryption and handshake.
 Manages the underlying TLS backend implementation.
-* `HTTP-PROXY`, `H1-PROXY`, `H2-PROXY`: the first manages the connection to a HTTP proxy server and uses the other depending on which ALPN protocol has been negotiated.
+* `HTTP-PROXY`, `H1-PROXY`, `H2-PROXY`: the first manages the connection to an HTTP proxy server and uses the other depending on which ALPN protocol has been negotiated.
 * `SOCKS-PROXY`: filter for the various SOCKS proxy protocol variations
 * `HAPROXY`: filter for the protocol of the same name, providing client IP information to a server.
-* `HTTP/2`: filter for handling multiplexed transfers over a HTTP/2 connection
+* `HTTP/2`: filter for handling multiplexed transfers over an HTTP/2 connection
-* `HTTP/3`: filter for handling multiplexed transfers over a HTTP/3+QUIC connection
+* `HTTP/3`: filter for handling multiplexed transfers over an HTTP/3+QUIC connection
 * `HAPPY-EYEBALLS`: meta filter that implements IPv4/IPv6 "happy eyeballing".
 It creates up to 2 sub-filters that race each other for a connection.
 * `SETUP`: meta filter that manages the creation of sub-filter chains for a specific transport (e.g. TCP or QUIC).
 * `HTTPS-CONNECT`: meta filter that races a TCP+TLS and a QUIC connection against each other to determine if HTTP/1.1, HTTP/2 or HTTP/3 shall be used for a transfer.